JarJuicy/Nearest-Average-Algorithm/README.md

 The output will be a tuple representing the predicted y-coordinate.
 <br>
 # Usage Example
+Place the src.py file in the code directory
 ```python
 from src import main
 learn = main()